 Kalahari acacia-baikiaea woodlands

 Semi-arid Kalahari acacia-baikiaea woodland stretches across the center of southern Africa, from northern Namibia through Botswana and just into the Tuli Block of South Africa.
-Surface water is scarce here and droughts occur approximately once every seven years.
-As a result, the human population is fairly low, especially on the sandveld that covers most of the ecoregion.
-The area supports a rich and diverse fauna, including a variety of ungulates and a number of threatened large mammals such as White Rhinoceros (Ceratotherium simum), Black Rhinoceros (Diceros bicornis), African Painted Hunting Dog (Lycaon pictus), and African Elephant (Loxodonta africana).
+Surface water is scarce here, and droughts occur approximately once every seven years.
+As a result, the human population is relatively low, especially on the sandveld that covers most of the ecoregion.
+This woodland supports a rich and diverse fauna, including a variety of ungulates and a number of threatened large mammals such as White Rhinoceros (Ceratotherium simum), Black Rhinoceros (Diceros bicornis), African Painted Hunting Dog (Lycaon pictus), and African Elephant (Loxodonta africana).
 However, human populations are increasing and the growing cattle industry has far-reaching adverse effects on the environment and wildlife.
 The migrations of large herbivores which previously took place in the ecoregion are now hindered by veterinary control fences, resulting in mass wildlife die-offs in times of drought.

 Location and general description